Interpreter (album): Release

 Advertised as a "psychic relief in the mid-90s", Interpreter was released on 14 October 1996 by Echo Records in the United Kingdom, and on 22 August 1997 by Cooking Vinyl in the United States.
-The dramatic science fiction-style album cover depicts the standing stones of Cairnholy in south west Sctoland, exemplifying Cope's interest in Neolithic sites and experience in archaeology.
+The dramatic science fiction-style album cover depicts the standing stones of Cairnholy in south west Scotland, exemplifying Cope's interest in Neolithic sites and experience in archaeology.
 It is not his first album cover to feature Neolithic structures, as those used for Jehovahkill (1992) and Rite (1993) similarly featured standing stones.
 The elaborate packaging features numerous social and political quotes and a foldout "mind map" of sites surrounding Cope in the Marlborough Downs entitled Julian Cope's Mythological Mind Map of the Marlborough Downs.

 The album was not a commercial success for Cope.
 It became his last album to reach the UK Albums Chart, debuting and peaking at number 39 before falling to number 93 the following week, making it his lowest charting album since My Nation Underground (1988).
 Two singles from the album, "I Come from Another Planet Baby" and "Planetary Sit-In", both reached number 34 on the UK Singles Chart, becoming his last charting singles.
 As Interpreter was Cope's final album for Echo, it marked the end of the musician as a traditionally signed music act; he released his subsequent material independently.
 It was also Cope's final major album under his own name to be released in the 1990s, as he prioritised other music projects and his archaeological research for the remainder of the decade.
 He would not release another "regular" album until Citizen Cain'd in 2005.